PotHix/pothix.github.com/content/post/2019-year-in-review.md

 Some people still ask me to get back to write such reviews, but I couldn't make this a priority for myself anymore.
 I don't want the same to happen to my Year in review.
-I do it for many year already and I plan to keep doing it for a long time.
+I do it for many years already and I plan to keep doing it for a long time.
 So **let's start**!

 ## Average day